 #4: Interacting With the Children

-One of the most common pieces of feedback that I get from families on why they are passing on a nanny they have invited for the in-person interview is that they just didn’t interact with the children on the level that they expected or hoped for.
+One of the most common pieces of feedback families share about why they pass on a nanny they have invited for the in-person interview is that they just didn’t interact with the children on the level that they expected or hoped for.

 Parents are very much looking for a small slice of what a nanny’s interactions with their child might be at that in-person interview.